Stunt Kites

 During his lifetime, Ray Bethell, the "Multi-Kite World Champion," was extremely well known for his mesmerizing sport-kite performances at major kite festivals around the world.
 He held numerous sport-kite records and titles.

 Ray flew three steerable kites, or even three stacks of kites, simultaneously.
-Ray also produced two short movies which showcased his amazing flying skills: "Good Stuff" and "Romancing the Wind."
+Ray also produced two short movies that showcased his amazing flying skills: "Good Stuff" and "Romancing the Wind."

 To sum up where stunt kite design is today, let's just say all the basic types are still around.
 They are deltas, diamonds, parafoils, and quads.